soc/scala-lang/documentation/tutorial/java/index.md

 of the asterisk (`*`).
 That's because the asterisk is a valid Scala identifier (e.g. method name), as we will see later.

-The import statement on the third line therefore imports all members of the `DateFormat` class.
+The import statement on the second line therefore imports all members of the `DateFormat` class.
 This makes the static method `getDateInstance` and the static field `LONG` directly visible.

 Inside the `main` method we first create an instance of Java's `Date` class which by default contains the current date.
 Next, we